 Corporate responsibility oversight is performed by the Board and its committees.
 The Governance Committee is primarily responsible for monitoring our corporate responsibility strategy and initiatives.
-This includes reviewing and reporting the Company's progress to the Board on a periodic basis and public reporting related to such initiatives and the potential long-and short-term impacts to the Company's business on corporate responsibility issues and trends.
+This includes reviewing and reporting the Company's progress to the Board on a periodic basis and public reporting related to such initiatives and the potential longand short-term impacts to the Company's business on corporate responsibility issues and trends.
 Additionally, the Governance Committee shares the views of our stakeholders and makes recommendations to the Board, its other committees, and our executive leadership regarding our corporate responsibility strategy.
-The Governance Committee manages its oversight of our corporate responsibility strategy by having regular discussions with management and quarterly updates of our corporate responsibility initiatives and progress during committee meetings.
+The Governance Committee manages its oversight of our corporate responsibility strategy by having regular discussions with management and guarterly updates of our corporate responsibility initiatives and progress during committee meetings.
 The Governance Committee is also responsible for overseeing corporate responsibility matters related to governance, investor relations, and political contributions.
 The Compensation Committee oversees corporate responsibility matters related to our team members, including diversity, equity, inclusion, and belonging, compensation, benefits, and wellness, engagement and training/talent development, and succession planning.
-The Audit Committee oversees corporate responsibility as part of its oversight of our business and strategy.
+The Audit Committee oversees corporate responsibility matters related to compliance (including ethics, whistleblower hotline, and safety), cybersecurity, data privacy, and enterprise risk management.
+The Board oversees corporate responsibility as part of its oversight of our business and strategy.
 Each committee provides an update to the Board on matters discussed and actions taken or recommended in its meeting held, including with respect to corporate responsibility matters.
-Each year, the Board on matters discussed and actions taken or recommended in its meeting held, including a discussion of our corporate responsibility reporting and committee provides and progress, including a discussion of our corporate responsibility reporting and committee provides and progress including a discussion of our corporate responsibility reporting and committee provides and progress, including
+Each year, the Board receives a report on our corporate responsibility initiatives and progress, including a discussion of our corporate responsibility reporting and communications.